pravinwedage/fscPropBench/README.md

 > heartbeat to arm — if QGC is not connected, arming will be blocked with a
 > `gcs_connection_lost` flag regardless of all other parameters being correct.

+A third connection to a thrust stand for data acquistion is highly recommended, such that both systems can sync data via the system clock.

+The order in which these connectors are plugged into the ground station can have some effect.
+It is recommended to plug the Pixhawk and thrust stand first, and the UART adapter last.

 ### 3. Thrust Stand

 This setup uses a RCBenchmark Series 1585 Drone Thrust Stand to measure thrust, torque and RPM for the desired motor/esc/propeller combo.
 This ROS2 package should not conflict with the serial connection to the thrust stand data acquistion board.
 Please consult the user manual for setup of the thrust stand.